nworkv/SRGAN/README.md

 A detailed description of the model's intricacies can be found in the article [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial
 Network](https://arxiv.org/pdf/1609.04802#page=10&zoom=100,66,644)
 ## Setup
-For all the methods described in the paper, is it required to have:
+It is required to have:
 - Anaconda

 Specific requirements for each method are described in its section.